zaynebh/zaynebh/README.md

  "Header")](https://some-url.dev/)

 <!-- Actual text -->
-I'am a passionate AI Coputer Scientist, currently working as a Python Developer.
+I'am a passionate AI Computer Scientist, currently working as a Python Developer.
 I have keen interest in Machine Learning and Deep Learning, and worked in Computer vision and Natural Language Processing field.
 Feel free to go through my repositories.

 <p align="left">
 <h3 align="left">Connect with me:</h3>